Propulsion Technician

 About AALTO

-At AALTO, we take pride in building and offering an exceptional work environment that values your well-being and rewards your dedication.
-We believe in recognising your hard work and commitment, which is why we provide a fantastic bonus scheme that rewards your contributions.
-Additionally, we understand the importance of financial security and support your future with a competitive pension plan.
-When you join us, you become part of a workplace that not only encourages your professional growth but also cares about your personal fulfilment and financial stability.
+At AALTO, we take pride in building an exceptional work environment that values your well‑being and rewards your dedication.
+We offer a fantastic bonus scheme and a competitive pension plan.
+When you join us, you become part of a workplace that encourages your professional growth while caring for your personal fulfilment and financial stability.

-AALTO is an equal opportunities employer and positively encourages applications from suitably qualified and eligible candidates regardless of sex, race, disability, age, sexual orientation, gender reassignment, religion or belief, marital status or pregnancy and maternity.
+AALTO is an equal‑opportunity employer and encourages applications from suitably qualified and eligible candidates regardless of sex, race, disability, age, sexual orientation, gender reassignment, religion or belief, marital status or pregnancy and maternity.

 #J-18808-Ljbffr